All About Business Intelligence Analysts

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Senior Analyst-Market Intelligence
+- Director, Global Intelligence

 - Manager, Competitive Intelligence

-- Intelligence Analyst
+- Reporting Analyst

-Job Demand for Business Intelligence Analysts
+Job Opportunities for Business Intelligence Analysts

 The states with the most job growth for Business Intelligence Analyst are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-Salary for a Business Intelligence Analyst
+Business Intelligence Analyst Average Salary

-The typical yearly salary for Business Intelligence Analysts is somewhere between $47,350 and $144,820.
+The salary for Business Intelligence Analysts ranges between about $47,350 and $144,820 a year.

 Business Intelligence Analysts who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.